-Duketon Mining holds approximately 1800 square kilometres of tenure within the highly prospective Duketon Greenstone Belt, north of Laverton in the Eastern Goldfields mineral province.
+Duketon Mining holds tenure within the highly prospective Duketon Greenstone Belt, north of Laverton in the Eastern Goldfields mineral province.

 The belt has been explored for both gold and nickel since the late 1800’s and total discoveries of this belt stand at over 87,000 tonnes of nickel and 8 Million ounces of gold.

 Duketon’s tenement package lies along strike and adjacent to Regis Resources’ landholding including the Rosemont, Garden Well and Moolart Well Gold Mines.

 The Bulge Ultramafic Complex, a folded and thickened sequence of ultramafic, is host to the Rosie and C2 nickel sulphide resources and the Nariz discovery.

 Prior to the South Boulder Mines Ltd / Independence Group NL JV only sporadic exploration for nickel had been completed in the Belt, mainly in the 1960’s and 1970’s.

 The Rosie Deposit was discovered in 2006 by IGO-STB JV.
 Mineralisation is characterised by massive, matrix, breccia and disseminated Ni-Cu-PGE magmatic sulphides and the basal contact of the komatiite ultramafic flow.

 The updated JORC Mineral Resource, completed in 2021, stands at 2.56MT @ 3.14% NiEq, containing 49,100 nickel tonnes, 10,600 copper tonnes and 205,000 ounces PGE's and now includes the Nariz mineralisation.